ipfs/ipfs-blog/src/_blog/interplanetary-timelessness-ipfs-filecoin-for-the-nft-long-haul.md

 @[youtube](aNaj9xNF8OU)

-If you import data to an IPFS node, you get what is called a content identifier, or CID.
+If you import data to an IPFS node, you get what is called a _content identifier_, or CID.
 CIDs are what make IPFS unique when it comes to storage because CIDs address content instead of the typical `https://` location-based addressing.

 It’s important to note that CIDs are a cryptographic hash of the content.
 This means that: